 Generally speaking, police are supposed to be law abiding citizens.
 But during an investigation, especially if undercover, the rules shift.
 Police can help suspects break the law for all sorts of reasons, and can then arrest and/or charge them for it later.

 In addition to helping in the act, they can also help by providing the means to commit the crime (ie. funds) if necessary.
 Helping you break the law does not count as police entrapment.

 Much in the same vein police are allowed, in some situations, to break the law.
 For instance, an undercover officer may help break the law to maintain their cover, earn trust, or to gather evidence.

 Whether a police entrapment claim applies to your situation or not, you need a Toronto criminal lawyer.
 They will assess your case and determine your options.
 This may include whether entrapment applies to your specific scenario, as well as looking at the legality of other forms of evidence such as wiretapping.

-William Jaksa is a Toronto criminal lawyer with vast experience involving criminal defence.
+An unfortunate consequence pf police entrapment is that these cases often lead to false guilty pleas by the accused person. but often William Jaksa is a Toronto criminal lawyer with vast experience involving criminal defence.
 Contact us today.